nikita13kumari/kisaan/README.md

 # 🌾 Kisaan - Crop Prediction System

 Kisaan is a **web-based crop recommendation system** that helps farmers decide the most suitable crop to grow based on **soil nutrients** and **environmental conditions**.
-It uses a **Random Forest Classifier** trained on agricultural data from Kaggle to make accurate predictions.
+It uses a **Decision Tree Classifier** trained on agricultural data from Kaggle to make accurate predictions.

 ---